Kunlong1994/lab3/Lab-#5.md

 4. The graph you'll see is rendered using [vega-light](https://vega.github.io/vega-lite/).
 For this assignment change the appearance so it fits your data.

 The design of the graph is defined at the top of the `client.js` file inside the `webServer/public/` folder.
 The available elements can be found by going through the [example](https://vega.github.io/vega-lite/examples/) looking at the [vega-light documentation](https://vega.github.io/vega-lite/docs/) and by playing with the [vega-light  online editor](https://vega.github.io/editor).
-The design define definition is all part of `vlSpec`:
+The design define definition is all part of `vlSpec` object:

 ```javascript
 var vlSpec ={